-SECTION 4.4: BARGAINING UNIT INFORMATION

-4.4.1 ROSTER
+Section 4.4: Bargaining Unit Information

-By the fifteenth (15th) of each month, the employer shall provide the Union with a list of all employees covered by this Agreement.
-The list shall include first name, last name, home address, telephone number(s) (home and mobile, if applicable), email address (if applicable), Social Security number, date of birth, gender, employee number (if applicable), work location, date of hire, rate(s) of pay, job classification, FTE status, dollars paid per shift code, and any other differentials which may apply, hours worked per pay period, gross earnings per pay period, and the amount of dues, COPE contributions and (if applicable) Voluntary deductions deducted from each employee's pay.
+4.4.1 Roster By the fifteenth (15th) of each month, the employer shall provide the Union with a list of all employees covered by this Agreement.

+The list shall include:

+Pay period start date

+- Pay period end date

+- First name (preferred by the employee)

+- Middle name (if collected)

+- Last name

+- Address line 1

+- Address line 2

+- City

+- State

+- Zip Code

+- Telephone number(s) (all numbers shall conform to the xxx-xxxx format

+- Email address (if applicable)

+- Social Security number

+- Date of birth

+- Gender

+- Preferred language

+- Employee number

+- Work location

+- Date of hire

+- Termination Date (as applicable)

+- Rate(s) of pay

+- Job classification

+- FTE status

+- Dollars paid per shift code, and any other differentials which may apply

+- Hours worked per pay period

+- Gross earnings per pay period

+- Dues deduction amount

+- COPE deduction amount(if applicable)

+- Voluntary deductions (if applicable)

 The Employer shall provide this list securely in a common electronic format agreed upon by the Employer and the Union.

-The Employer shall also denote, on the list, those persons covered by this Agreement who were hired during the prior pay period or terminated since the last roster report.
+The Union prefers to receive the same file for both the Dues Report and the Employee Roster.
 If the Dues Report and the Employee Roster are submitted as separate reports, both reports must have a corresponding record, cover the same time period, and must contain the following identical information:

 - Employee number

-- First Name
+- First Name (preferred by the employee)

-- Middle Name
+- Middle Name (if collected)

 - Last Name

 - Social Security Number

 The Dues Reports and/or Employee Roster will be furnished together with the payment of dues and COPE (as applicable) per this Article.
-In the event the Dues Report and/or Employee Roster together with the payment of dues and COPE (as applicable) will be delayed, the Employer will notify the Union no later than the 15th calendar day after the payday in which the dues and COPE (as applicable) were deducted as to the expected date they will be sent.
+In the event the Dues Report and/or Employee Roster together with the payment of dues and COPE (as applicable) will be delayed, the Employer will notify the Union on the date the report and payment are due in accordance with this Agreement as to the expected date they will be sent.
 In no event will the Dues Report and/or Employee Roster together with dues and COPE (as applicable) be provided to the Union later than twenty (20) days after the pay day that the dues were deducted.